TransACT: History

+In 2022 TPG Telecom moved the TransACT VDSL 2 Network to its Vision Network wholesale arm.
+As a functionally separated, wholly owned subsidiary of TPG Telecom Limited Vision Network offers connectivity via a raft of technologies, including HFC in Geelong, Ballarat and Mildura, Victoria; FTTB and fibre-to-the-premises (FTTP) in metropolitan Brisbane, Sydney, Melbourne, Adelaide and Perth; and fibre-to-the-node (FTTN) services in Canberra.
+In total, around 400,000 premises are covered by the company's infrastructure.

+In mid-2024, Vision Network announced that it has completed speed upgrades for 295,000 premises to G.fast technology FTTB and FTTN network.
+It has since enabled ‘near-gigabit speeds’ across 83% of its footprint.

+The upgrades to G.fast deliver a technically superior alternative to the NBN in parts of Canberra where both the TransACT network and NBN FTTN are both available.
+Retailers such as Infinite Networks and iiNet offer near-gigabit speeds on the upgraded Vision G.Fast network in Canberra, ACT.

 Grapevine

-Grapevine is an internet service provider based in Canberra, Australia, wholly owned by TransACT.
-It provides dial-up and broadband ISP services, delivered across the TransACT fibre-optic broadband network.
+Grapevine was an internet retail service provider based in Canberra, Australia, wholly owned by TransACT.
+It provides dial-up and broadband ISP services, delivered across the TransACT broadband network.

 The company had its beginning in ActewAGL Net Connect, a wholly owned subsidiary of ActewAGL, that started in 2003.
 In April 2005, it was relaunched as Grapevine that was jointly owned by ActewAGL, the main utility company in the region, and TransACT until May 2010 when ActewAGL sold its share of Grapevine to TransACT.

 Channels

-TransACT defines a virtual channel order that groups channels by their content.
+TransACT defined a virtual channel order that groups channels by their content.

-Channels include Channelvision, Prime7, Channel Nine, WIN Television, Disney Channel, Disney Junior, Cartoon Network, Boomerang, MTV, MTV Dance, E!, Fashion TV, National Geographic Channel, Nat Geo People, Animal Planet, DMAX, TLC, Discovery Home and Health, Discovery Science, ESPN, Eurosport, Eurosportnews, BeIN Sports, TCM, CNN, BBC World News, CNBC, Bloomberg TV Australia, Channel NewsAsia, euronews, CCTV News, Al Jazeera, euronews, CCTV-4, Zee TV, Zee News, Zee Cinema, Wion Tv, Federal Parliament – House Of Representatives, Federal Parliament – Senate, Federal Parliament – Committees, EWTN, Australian Christian Channel, ERT World, RTPi, TV5Monde, Deutsche Welle TV, ABC On Demand, Movies On Demand, Sports On Demand, Docos On Demand, Luxury On Demand and AdultShop On Demand.
+Channels include Channel Nine, WIN Television, Fashion TV, Animal Planet, DMAX, TLC, Discovery Channel, ESPN, Eurosport, beIN Sports, CNN, BBC News, CNBC, Bloomberg TV Australia, CNA, Euronews, CGTN, Al Jazeera, CCTV-4, Zee TV, Zee News, Zee Cinema, WION, Federal Parliament – House Of Representatives, Federal Parliament – Senate, Federal Parliament – Committees, EWTN, Australian Christian Channel, ERT World, RTP Internacional, TV5Monde, Deutsche Welle TV, ABC On Demand, Movies On Demand, Sports On Demand, Docos On Demand, Luxury On Demand and AdultShop On Demand.